SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-05-vatore-hauteCuisine.md

 <i>Even after I had grown tall, I knew I didn't always make the right decisions.
 I suppose my Father would say I was thinking with my heart rather than my head.
 But I had never looked inside myself to see if I even possessed such organs.
 If they had ever once worked, they certainly didn't work anymore.</i>

 <i>Somewhere, deep inside my inner feelings, I had regrets about coming here.
 Sometimes I was deeply afraid, even terrified, of Trente Gagarin.
 If I could say one thing of Straud and his lackeys, it was that they were predictable.
-They were exactly what they presented themselves to be.
-Cedric was an obnoxious asshole, Mandarc was afraid of his own shadow, and Straud - well, Straud was Straud.</i>
+They were exactly what they presented themselves to be: Cedric was an obnoxious asshole, Mandarc was afraid of his own shadow, and Straud - well, Straud was Straud.</i>

 <i>But Trente was different.
 I had discovered that fact soon after coming to live here with her.
 It was not just her temper - I had seen her snap at me plenty of times before - nor was it simply the drawing back of the curtain.
 I had lived with my sister so I liked to think I was not entirely bewildered by the opposite sex - but Trente was something else entirely.</i>